BIGJRA/BIGJRA.github.io/reborn.md

 Once you win, a **Gastly** will pop out of the robot.
 It will run around the robot to hide from you, but you can battle it by talking to it if you're quick enough.
 I recommend disabling speed up for this part.

 Return to the area with the lake.
 This time, take the rock climbing path in the top right corner.
-This new snowy map has encounter Variation 3.
 Grab the hidden *Purple Shard* here.

 As you're hinted to do, we'll need to transform the Snowy Mountain Field here into a Mountain.
 Many of the burning Fire-type moves like Lava Plume and Fire Pledge will do the trick.
 You can also use a Fire-type Z-move.
-Once the field is changed, you'll be sent to a new map with encounter Variation 2.
+Once the field is changed, you'll be sent to a new map.
 Use the hopping stones to enter the cave.

 **Charous Mountain B2F**